adamfowleruk/mljs/planning.md

   - dls
   - whoami
   - Test pages for each of the above too
- - Widgets: Document properties and view widget
+ - IN PROGRESS Widgets: Document properties and view widget
  - Widgets: Folder browsing widget (Probably easiest to do like Mac child folders, left to right, rather than a tree structure)
- - Widgets: Navigable charts / co-occurence - clicking sets facet value
  - Core: Query Builder.
   - Easy geospatial search (Already done?)
   - triples-range-query support